An Awesome Secret About America’s National Debt

 Except, apparently, when applied nationally.

 America’s preposterously elephantine national debt is in the news again, for good reason.
-Last month, it reached an embarrassing milestone: It is now bigger than the entire economy.
+In January, it reached an embarrassing milestone: It is now bigger than the entire economy.

 Total federal debt now surpasses $15 trillion, and that doesn’t count the more than $50 trillion the government owes in unfunded retirement promises.
 The debt exceeds America’s gdp.
-And last Thursday, the Senate agreed to allow President Obama to raise the debt ceiling $1.2 trillion higher—the sixth such increase since the president took office three years ago.
+And on January 26, the Senate agreed to allow President Obama to raise the debt ceiling $1.2 trillion higher—the sixth such increase since the president took office three years ago.

 Just do the math: The federal government collected $2.2 trillion last year—a huge heap of money that is nowhere near the $3.7 trillion it spent.